 There’s no “secret” or magic solution that will make fasting for 72 hours feel easy.

-However, some people find things like mindfulness meditation, journaling, praying, taking walks, doing some kind of art, playing music, listening to audiobooks and podcasts, or doing needle crafts can be a good way to ground themselves when they feel overwhelmed with cravings.
+However, some people find things like mindfulness meditation, journaling, praying, taking walks, doing some kind of art, playing golf, listening to audiobooks and podcasts, or doing needle crafts can be a good way to ground themselves when they feel overwhelmed with cravings.

 It’s important to state that if you experience any type of concerning symptoms, you should consult your doctor immediately.